nfsi-canada/OBSW2025/README.md

 #### RfPy

 `RfPy` is a software to calculate single event-station receiver functions from the spectral deconvolution technique.
 Methods are available to post-process the receiver function data to calculate H-k stacks, back-azimuth harmonics and common-conversion-point (CCP) imaging.
-The code uses the StDb package for querying and building a station database and can be used through command-line scripts.

 - Git repository: https://github.com/paudetseis/RfPy